ruihan-dong/Awesome-AMP-Design/README.md

     - Using general LLM like DeepSeek to predict MIC is beyond my recognition… As observed from Fig 2g, it’s true that the PCC value of proposed model is higher than other models, but all the predicted values are integers.
 Is that what we need?
     - Reward function of reinforcement learning model is really complex.
 How can we define the optimal value of each physicochemical property?
     - Experimental sections are for AMPs rather than different kinds of functional peptides.

+- *Predicting and generating antibiotics against future pathogens with ApexOracle (**arXiv 2025** | [code](https://github.com/DragonDescentZerotsu/ApexOracle))*
+    - An upgrade of their APEX MIC predictor, with strain genome and text.

 - *ProtFlow: Fast Protein Sequence Design via Flow Matching on Compressed Protein Language Model Embeddings (**arXiv 2025**)*
     - A flow-matching generative model with AMP generation as a task.